15. EXCLUSION ORDERS

 A) Can you provide some examples of the kind of work that would require this kind of sanction?

-Locus inspections , fees from agencies for providing records such as a GP or SWD, taking certain precognitions (see below) and any watching brief at a related criminal trial.
+Locus inspections ,taking certain precognitions (see below) and any watching brief at a related criminal trial or civil proof.

 B) Is there a cost minimum or maximum for this?